-2.9 Card and Account Security
+5.4 Card and Account Security

-Cardholders shall take appropriate precautions to protect the purchase card and account information.
-Cardholders are responsible for preventing others from gaining access to their cards or account information.
-Account information should be given only to vendors to complete a purchase transaction.
-Cardholders shall keep purchase cards and account information in a secured environment to prevent access by unauthorized personnel (i.e., locked desk drawer, or a locked safe - multiple cards are prohibited from being secured collectively).
-Cardholders shall not carry purchase cards on their person unless conducting an "over the counter" transaction.
 Cardholders may be held personally responsible for card and account misuse.
+Cardholders shall take appropriate precautions to protect the purchase card and account information, including:
-The Head of Contracting Office may grant exceptions to cardholders whose positions require them to carry the purchase card on a continuous basis.

-Cardholders shall exercise discretion in selecting reputable merchants in order to minimize the possibility of fraud.
-Prior to entering the purchase card number onto an internet website, the cardholder should ensure that the site is secure.
-Cardholders shall not transmit purchase card information over a facsimile machine.
-Cardholders shall not permit copies of their purchase cards to be maintained by merchants.
+- Keeping purchase cards and account information in a secured environment to prevent access by unauthorized personnel (e.g., locked desk drawer, or a locked safe - multiple cards are prohibited from being secured collectively); - Not carrying purchase cards on their person unless conducting an "over the counter" transaction (the Head of Contracting Office may grant exceptions to cardholders whose positions require them to carry the purchase card on a continuous basis); - Preventing others from gaining access to their cards or account information; - Only providing account information to vendors to complete a purchase transaction; - Exercising discretion in selecting reputable merchants in order to minimize the possibility of fraud; - Ensuring sites are secure prior to entering the purchase card number onto an internet website; - Not transmitting purchase card information over a facsimile machine3; and - Not permitting copies of their purchase cards to be maintained by merchants.

-2.10 Lost or Stolen Cards
+5.5 Lost or Stolen Cards

-The cardholder shall report lost or stolen cards promptly to the servicing bank's customer service office, the approving official and the agency program coordinator.
-Stolen cards shall be immediately reported to the DOC Office of Security if the theft occurred at a DOC facility or to the local police department if the theft occurred off-site.
-A replacement card with a new account number will be issued, usually within 24 hours.
-If a lost card is found after receiving a replacement card, it shall be destroyed.
-The cardholder may be held accountable for failure to report the loss of a card.

-Cardholders shall provide a written notice to the servicing bank that includes the following information:
+Cardholders shall report lost or stolen cards promptly to the servicing bank's customer service office, their approving official and their agency program coordinator; cardholders may be held accountable for failure to report loss of cards.
+Cardholders shall provide a written notice to the servicing bank and their agency program coordinator that includes the following information:

 - Card number;

 - Cardholder's complete name;

 - Date and location of the loss;

-- Date reported to police (if stolen);
+- Date reported to police (if stolen):

 - Date and time the loss was reported to the servicing bank;

 - List of any transactions made on the date the card was lost or stolen; and

 - Any other relevant information describing the loss or theft.